leezer3/OpenBVE-Documentation-Hugo/content/en/routes/csv/_index.md

 This command defines the fog from this point on, or deactivates fog.
 If fog is to be enabled, *StartingDistance* must be less than *EndingDistance*.
 If fog is to be disabled, *StartingDistance* must be greater than or equal to *EndingDistance*.

 Fog affects the coloring of objects.
 Objects before the starting distance appear as-is, objects after the ending distance appear in the fog color, and objects in-between blend linearly between those.
 The background image is affected by fog as well.
-For the fog calculations, the background image is assumed to be at 600 meters distance from the camera, regardless of the actual viewing distance.
+For the fog calculations, the background image is assumed to be at the user selected viewing distance from the camera.

 Depending on Options.FogBehavior, there are two options how this command affects fog from this point on.
 In block-wise mode, the current fog blends from the beginning of this block to the new settings at the end of this block.
 The new setting is kept for following blocks.
 This is the default behavior.
 In interpolation mode, each Track.Fog command defines a control point for fog, where all of the settings (distances and colors) are interpolated linearly between the control points.